 There's no gear at the crux roof.
 The gear is 4 to 5' below, and it's one bomber big brass and another fair brass with better gear below.
 The roof is reachy and strenuous, and it's not totally clear how to do it.
 I nearly fell off when my left foot skated off a flake I was pushing off of to increase my reach.

-2+ sets small cams from green to red Alien, doubles above that to #2/yellow Camalot.
-1 or 2 sets brass nuts, 1 set bigger nuts to 1".
-20 slings, 1/2 full length.
-2 ropes to rappel.
-Double ropes handy on the lead.
-Webbing and backup gear to rig the rap anchor.
+2+ sets small cams from green to red Alien, doubles above that to #2/yellow Camalot, 1 or 2 sets brass nuts, 1 set bigger nuts to 1", 20 slings, 1/2 full length, and 2 ropes to rappel.
+Double ropes are handy on the lead.
+Bring webbing and backup gear to rig the rap anchor.

 Pulling the roof.
 There's a thin rest below this p...